tensorlayer/TensorLayer/docs/user/development.rst

 Report bugs at the `GitHub`_,
 If you are reporting a bug, please include:

-* your TensorLayer and TensorFlow version.
+* your TensorLayer, TensorFlow and Python version.
 * steps to reproduce the bug, ideally reduced to a few Python commands.
 * the results you obtain, and the results you expected instead.